 The Council accesses temporary loans through approved brokers on the London money market.
-The approved borrowing limit for short term debt in 2016/17 is £4.5m.
+The approved borrowing limit for short term debt is £8.5m.

 d.
 Insurance/guarantee facilities

 There are no specific insurance or guarantee facilities as the above arrangements are regarded as being adequate to cover all unforeseen occurrences.